ibbles/LearningUnreal/Light Source Properties.md

 - [[Light Mobility]]:
 - Intensity: The strength of the light, how bright it is.
 I think different light source types have different units.
 - Intensity Units: The unit scale used for the light source.
 The outcome is the same, it is just a conversion factor.
+No impact on performance.
 	- Unitless: No idea.
 	- Lux: Used for [[Directional Light]].
 Defined as the amount of light per unit area, wavelength weighted by the human eye sensitivity to that wavelength.
 A value that by default goes from 0 to 10.
 	- Candela, cd: Used for [[Point Light]] and [[Directional Light]].
 Defined as the amount of light emitted in a single direction from a light source, wavelength weighted by the human eye sensitivity to that wavelength.
 A value that by default goes from 0 to 160.